Do you know any good Yom Kippur greetings?

 1.)
 May you be blessed with all your sins forgiven and a wonderful year ahead.

 2.)
-For you I wish peace to for your family and friends near and far!
+For you, I wish you peace for your family and friends near and far!
 Have a wonderful Yom Kippur!

 3.)
 Happy Yom Kippur wishes.
 May this High Holiday bring you and your family all that is good and pleasant.